fortunejs/fortune/README.md

 This yields an *ad hoc* JSON-over-HTTP API.
 There are serializers for [Micro API](https://github.com/fortunejs/fortune-micro-api) (JSON-LD) and [JSON API](https://github.com/fortunejs/fortune-json-api).

 See the [plugins page](http://fortunejs.com/plugins/) for more details.

+## Features and Non-Features

+- Entity-relationship modelling, via record type definitions.
+- Inverse relationships, handled internally when calling create, update, and delete.
+- Abstractions for manipulating data (`Adapter`, `Serializer`, `transform`).
+- *Isomorphic*, backed by IndexedDB in web browsers.
+- **No** architectural decisions like *MVC*, et al.
+- **No** coupling with network protocol.
+Although a `http` listener is included, it's optional to use.
+- **No** routing in core, this may be handled by the `Serializer` implementation, or externally, or not at all.
+- **No** built-in templating, just bring your own templating engine if needed.

+The intent is to provide common functionality of web applications, without unnecessary concepts or bloat.
+Extra functionality should be delegated to appropriate tools instead of trying to do everything here.

 ## License